wp-plugins/theatre/readme.txt

 * Basic version of the plugin.

 == Upgrade Notice ==
-= 0.7.7 =
+= 0.8 =
-* Bugfix: tickets button was sometimes showing a plain URL.
+* Major update.
+Always backup before you upgrade!

 = 0.7.6 =
 * Fixed sticky productions showing up in the wrong places.